Nkathaglow/sin-front2/README.md

 ### Getting Files
-1. Clone the repository: `git clone https://github.com/Nkathaglow/sin-front`
+1. Clone the repository: `git clone https://github.com/Nkathaglow/sin-front2`
-2. Navigate to the project directory: `cd sin-front`
+2. Navigate to the project directory: `cd sin-front2`
 3. Install the dependencies: `npm install`

 ## How To Run It